karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

     echo "Successfully Installed Flyctl"
     ```
-    Then we set the environmental variables that makes it possible to use the shortcut `flyctl` command.
+    Then we set the environmental variables that make it possible to use the shortcut `flyctl` command.

     ```
     # deploy app
     sh -c "flyctl deploy"
     ```
     This is where the real magic of deployment happens.
-Here we tell Travis to deploy the `hellofly` application to Fly using our `fly.toml` file.
+Here, we tell Travis to deploy the `flygreeting` application to Fly using our `fly.toml` file.

     ```
     # get app Information